Dreambotter420/PartyHatPicker/README.md

 -Hops to another random world after a random amount of Picks

--Hops to a random world after detecting a player nearby, or another Picker you're competing with
+-While picking, hops to a random world immediately after detecting either a player nearby or another Picker you're competing with

 -Sells stuff at GE after accumulating a random amount of stuff